wso2/docs-is/en/docs/guides/identity-lifecycles/lock-account.md

 	}
 	```

-2. Then add the `accountLock` attribute as a sub-attribute of User.
+2. Add the `accountLock` attribute as a sub-attribute of User.

 	```
 	"subAttributes":"verifyEmail askPassword accountLock employeeNumber costCenter organization division department manager"